SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Specifying the Path to a Specific Browser
 -----------------------------------------
 You can specify to Selenium-RC a path to a specific browser.
-This is useful if you have different versions of the same browser, and you wish to use a specific one.
+This is useful if you have different versions of the same browser and you wish to use a specific one.
 Also, this is used to allow your tests to run against a browser not directly supported by Selenium-RC.
 When specifying the run mode, use the
 \*custom specifier followed by the full path to the browser's executable::